Ted "Kid" Lewis: Taking the British and European welterweight titles

 On 9 June 1920, at London's Olympia Exhibition Centre, he beat Johnny Basham to win the British and European Welterweight titles.
 He relinquished these in December of that year due to difficulty in making the weight.
-His drive to fight Georges Carpentier, World and European Light Heavyweight Champion, came to fruition on 11 May 1922, in the Olympia.
+His drive to fight Georges Carpentier, World and European Light Heavyweight Champion, came to fruition on 11 May 1922, at Olympia.
 Lewis, fighting at 150 pounds to Carpentier's 175, spent most of the first round giving the heavier man a drubbing.
 Then referee Joe Palmer put a hand on Lewis's shoulder to warn him against holding.
 Carpentier took advantage of this distraction and sneaked in a vicious right.
 The Kid went crashing to the canvas and was counted out.
 The Olympia crowd erupted furiously, crying, "foul," but to no avail.
 The Kid remained nonplussed.
 "I felt cheated, but I didn’t bear any grudge," he would later say.